googleads/publisher-ads-lighthouse-plugin/docs/audits/viewport-ad-density.md

-# Reduce ad density in initial viewport
+# Reduce ad density

 ## Overview

-This audit ensures that visible ads take up no more than 30% of the initial viewport.
-An ad density greater than this has been found to negatively impact user experience[^1].
+This audit ensures that ads take up no more than 30% of the page vertically.
+On mobile, we check the density of all ads on the page together.
+On desktop we measure ad density on each column separately and check that no column exceeds the recommended threshold.
+An ad density greater than 30% has been found to negatively impact user experience[^1].

 ## Recommendations